rostav3/prolog-path-planning/src/Eigen-3.3/unsupported/Eigen/CXX11/src/Tensor/README.md

 storage for the data, and "rank" size attributes.
 The storage has to be large enough to hold all the data.

-    // Map a tensor of ints on top of stack-allocated storage. int storage[128];  // 2 x 4 x 2 x 8 = 128
+    // MapGateway a tensor of ints on top of stack-allocated storage. int storage[128];  // 2 x 4 x 2 x 8 = 128
     TensorMap<int, 4> t_4d(storage, 2, 4, 2, 8);